Podcast Advertising

 Yes, it can take a little more effort on your end but trust us, your listeners will appreciate you and you’ll attract more exposure to your podcast.

 While you’re writing your podcast show notes keep keywords in mind.
-Strategically place keywords in the titles, headers, and throughout the body text to boost your searchability.
+Strategically place keywords in the titles, headers, and body text to boost your searchability.

-Be careful though not to keyword stuff (which is pretty much what it sounds like: stuffing as many keywords as possible into a chunk of text).
+Be careful not to keyword stuff (which is pretty much what it sounds like – stuffing as many keywords as possible into a chunk of text).
 No one wants to read that sales-y stuff and search engines don’t appreciate it.

 In short, your show notes should be skimmable for whoever’s reading.

-Podcast show notes are a great way to add descriptions of your guests.
+Show notes are a great way to add descriptions of your podcast guests.
 Especially if a potential listener is debating whether or not they want to press play, reading your show notes and learning more about the guest may entice them.

-Your call-to-action is key here.
 Tell your listeners what you want them to do and where they should go next.
-This could be anything from linking to a Patreon page for them to donate, your website, a webinar, social media channels, another series you have, or even to past episodes to boost your growth even more.
+This could be anything from linking to a Patreon page for them to donate, your website, a webinar, social media channels, another series you have, or even past episodes to boost your growth even more.

 1. Buzzsprout has created this free podcast show notes template

-2. Castos created some helpful SEO tips for podcasts;
+2. CoHost created an ultimate SEO guide for podcasts;

 3. Podcast Fast Track is a service specifically focused on creating podcast show notes;